Ladies, in this, the second blog post in our series exploring our true identity, let’s look at whether you’re walking around with a mistaken identity.

 I get it.
 Truly, I do.
 I was raised by a super critical mother.
 A mother who constantly found fault with me and constantly compared me to my younger siblings.
 One of the most hurtful things my mother ever said to me: “Why can’t you be as mature as your little sister?”
 Her criticism was cutting, as I was 16 and my sister only eight!
 For YEARS after I struggled to overcome the need to prove myself to everyone.
 “Ms. Know-It-All” was probably a good nickname for me during that time.
 (Apologies to anyone who knew me then!!)
 Only by beginning to see myself through God’s amazing grace did I become okay with not being perfect.

-Women with a cloudy self-portrait display a number of debilitating traits.
+Women with a cloudy identity display a number of debilitating traits.
 Let’s look at just three of them:

-Trait #1: Your Cloudy Self-Portrait Causes You Difficulty With Relating to Others
+Trait #1: Your Cloudy Self-View Causes You Difficulty With Relating to Others

 This is especially true when you are in the presence of people who remind you of your perceived short-comings.
 Women with a poor sense of identity can be so needy that they are incapable of giving selfless attention to others.
 The unfortunate result is that others view them as uncaring or egocentric.
 Others may not realize that your self-perceived inadequacy prevents you from having the courage to reach out and care for them.

-Trait #2: Your Cloudy Self-Portrait Causes You to Constantly Look to Others for Your Worth
+Trait #2: Your Cloudy Self-View Causes You to Constantly Look to Others for Your Worth

 The problem with this trait is that as you are allowing others to determine your worth, you perceive your worth to be in constant flux.
 When you’re around people who affirm and praise you, you feel worthy.
 But when you’re around critical friends, family members, or co-workers, your sense of self-worth plunges.
 You are, in effect, a slave to the opinions of others.
 Ladies, I parked here for many years, as I sought approval and validation.
 The weariness of never liking myself was almost, at times, more than I could bear.
 Hallelujah that we don’t have to stay here!

-Trait #3: Your Cloudy Self-Portrait Causes You to Have Negative Expectations
+Trait #3: Your Cloudy Self-View Causes You to Have Negative Expectations

 Ladies, if you anticipate being rejected, cheated, and depreciated, your own self-defeating behaviors—including distrust and suspicion—may cause these very things to happen to you.
 Any woman who imagines herself to be a worthless sinner potentially opens the door to sinful actions and habits.
 It breaks God’s heart to see us walk in personal inadequacy!
 We are beloved daughters of the Most High God!
 Let’s know it, believe it, and act like it!

-If we are to alter our inner self-portrait to gain a healthy identity, we must align our view of ourselves with God’s view of us.
+If we are to gain a healthy identity, we must align our view of ourselves with God’s view of us.
 Ladies, this is entirely possible—no matter how far we think the leap to be!

 How does this amazing transformation take place?